black and brown leather padded tub sofa

 Consumer acceptance risk is significantly lower as they already understand and accept vegetables, particularly broccoli, as a nutritious fibre-rich food.

-Adopting upcycled protein allows manufacturers to improve nutrition, reduce cost pressure, and cut Scope 3 emissions without changing consumer expectations or regulatory pathways.
-As a result, we can deliver a deployable, scalable ingredient solution that is available now.
+Adopting upcycled protein and fibre allows manufacturers to improve nutrition, reduce cost pressure, and cut Scope 3 emissions without changing consumer expectations or regulatory pathways.
+As a result, we can deliver a deployable, scalable ingredient solution that is available now and designed for fast QA onboarding.
+Crucially, bringing together the 'technology stack' to integrate the supply chain gives defensibility of pricing and margins, and in an industry under huge economic pressures "commercial first, innovation second" is often the reality.

 black and brown leather padded tub sofa